 Here are my top picks for free things to do in Chattanooga TN.

-Chattanooga Farmers Market – I always love visiting local Farmers Markets because you can talk with locals, take in food and recipes local to the area and even see some great locally made items.
-Chatting with the vendors is how we have found some of our favorite off the beaten path places!
+Chattanooga Farmers Market – I always love visiting local Farmer’s Markets because you can talk with locals, take in food and recipes local to the area and even see some great locally-made items.
+Chatting with the vendors is how we have found some of our favorite off-the-beaten-path places!

 Lookout Mountain – From here you can see 3 states and some amazing sites for free!